Foundation / Corporation

 Capital requests and endowments will not be funded.

-Grant seekers are encouraged to align their proposals with the goals of the Jim Casey Youth Opportunities Initiative and to visit the Jim Casey website for more information at: http://www.aecf.org/work/child-welfare/jim-casey-youth-opportunities-initiative/
+Grant seekers are encouraged to align their proposals with the goals of the Jim Casey Youth Opportunities Initiative.
+More information may be found here:

 Strong proposals demonstrate the ability to leverage other resources (such as funds, in-kind or community partnerships).